subvisual/subvisual.com/src/posts/2016-05-10-rubybits-br-type-coercion.md

 cover: https://subvisual.s3.amazonaws.com/blog/hero/147/image@2x.jpg
 tags:
   - development
+intro: >
-intro: "Have you ever had to implement arithmetic operations for an object?
-If so, there"
+  Have you ever had to implement arithmetic operations for an object?
+If so, there is one little method you probably should be aware of, and it's called coerce.
 ---

 Have you ever had to implement arithmetic operations for an object?
 If so, there